- This event has passed.

 An Exhibition of Date Stones on the Buildings around Liskeard at Stuart House.

 (Stuart House will also host exhibitions from some of the other participating buildings from 16th – 20th September)

 Friday 13th September

-2.30pm – “The Dragon Lady” an illustrated talk by Chris Knight about Hester Parnall, who ran the St Austell Brewery with an iron fist!
+2.30pm – “Gems from Liskeard’s Archive” an illustrated talk about the history of Liskeard by Brian Oldham.
 Organised by the Old Cornwall Society, in the Emily Hobhouse Room at the Public Hall.

 7pm – Evening Heritage Walk with Brian Oldham – from the Fountain on The Parade (PL14 6AF) around the town centre, focussing on 19th century trades and occupations.

 11am and 2pm – The Children’s Strike, a promenade performance about the children’s miners’ strike of 1872, by Wham Bam Drama Club.
 Start at the Methodist Church, with scenes at locations around the town, finishing at the Museum.
 Free tickets from Liskeard Tourist Information Centre.
 Limited spaces, so booking advised.

 We are planning on filming the performance thanks to a generous grant from the Cornwall Heritage Trust, the film will be kept in Liskeard & District Museum.